 Founded in 1968, Locks Gallery represents an international group of critically acclaimed contemporary artists working in a variety of media.
 The exhibition program reflects diverse perspectives on 20th-century masters, with a focus on painting and sculpture, as well as emerging talents and new bodies of work from a core group of mid-career artists.

-A collaboration with the artist (or their estate) is at the core of each exhibition, allowing the gallery to present original programming.
-The staff cultivates long-standing relationships with individuals and institutions, fostering a new climate for contemporary art collecting in the city of Philadelphia.
+Direct collaboration with the artist, or their estate, is central to each exhibition, allowing the gallery to present original programming.
+The staff cultivates long-standing relationships with individuals and institutions, fostering a climate for contemporary art collecting in the city of Philadelphia and beyond.

 Locks Gallery was founded in 1968 as Marian Locks Gallery.
-The original gallery on the 1800 block of Chestnut Street, was of the first commercial galleries in Philadelphia devoted exclusively to contemporary art.
-In 1971, the gallery moved into the former home of the Yale Club on the second floor of 1524 Walnut Street.
-The gallery become known for building a national audience for the work of living Philadelphia artists along with cultural events such as poetry readings that attracted participants from outside of Philadelphia.
-During that time, Marian Locks opened a satellite space on lower Arch Street to exhibit installation, earth works, and emerging artistic practices that were more experimental and less commercially attractive.
+The original location was on the 1800 block of Chestnut Street and was one of the first commercial galleries in Philadelphia devoted exclusively to contemporary art.
+In 1971, the gallery moved into the former home of the Yale Club on the second floor of 1524 Walnut Street, where it became known for building a national audience for the work of living Philadelphia artists.
+During that time, Marian Locks opened a satellite space on Arch Street in Old City, where she exhibited more experimental projects such as installation art, earthworks, and emerging practices by young artists.

-In 1990, the gallery moved to the southeast corner of Washington Square Park in a dramatic three story 1918 Italianate Palazzo style building formerly occupied by Lea & Febiger Publishers.
-Now under the direction of Sueyun Locks, the gallery continues to highlight local talent with a strong focus on women artists, alongside national and international artists.
+In 1990, the gallery moved to the southeast corner of historic Washington Square Park in Philadelphia.
+The current location is a renovated Italianate Palazzo style building formerly occupied by Lea & Febiger Publishers (built in 1918), including three floors of exhibition space and a rooftop terrace.
+Under the direction of Sueyun Locks, the gallery continues to highlight local talent alongside renowned international artists, with a strong focus on women.